Gaurav1-1/n/README.md

 # Node & Express Demo App for Azure DevOps

-> Build Your First CI/CD Pipeline using Azure DevOps with this Demo App.

 This is a Node and Express web application used to demonstrate CI/CD with Azure DevOps.
 You can clone this repo and use it within Azure DevOps to build, test, and release to an Azure App Service web app.